flaupretre/php-ext-gen/doc/variables.md

 </table>

-When an argument sets 'nullok', a variable named <i>var</i>\_is\_null is created.
-It contains a value != 0 if null was set for this arg.
-In this case, the 'normal' variables are null or 0.

 # Function return value

 There is no restriction on function return value type.
 The function code can implement its own logic to return any supported value type.
+You should execute one of this macro only once per function execution.
+When called several times, only the first call sets the value.
+Subsequent calls are ignored (TODO implement this protection).

-Pre-defined macros are used from user body code the return value.
-These macros can be used several times, only the last call will set the return value.
-They also take care of releasing the memory theu could have allocated in a previous execution (in the same function execution).
+Pre-defined macros are called from user code to set the return value.

 <table>
 <tr>